loic-blois-digitech/front-evelin/front-app/README.md

 npm run build
 ```

-or
+to bundle your application in mode prod

 ```
-yarn build
+npm run start
 ```

-to bundle your application
+to deploy application in mode dev